cotoglinee470/machinefacts/README.md

-The Lincoln Continental, introduced in 1940 but produced after World War II, was a luxury car favored by celebrities and dignitaries for its elegant design and refined performance.
+The Nash Ambassador, introduced in 1941 but produced into the post-war period, was a full-size car known for its spacious interior, comfortable ride, and advanced engineering features.